 GREENFIELDBOYCE: He says locusts are usually solitary creatures, just harmless mild-mannered grasshoppers.
 But, if something like a drought forces locust to crowd together at a dwindling food source, and they start to smell and see other locusts and touch them...

-Mr. MICHAEL ANSTEY (Zoology, University of Oxford): You know, it was absolutely startling to see the effect that these drugs had.
+MICHAEL ANSTEY: You know, it was absolutely startling to see the effect that these drugs had.

 GREENFIELDBOYCE: He says drugs that block serotonin made solitary locusts stay shy, they never became gregarious, even in conditions that would normally make them swarm.